 The weekend kicked off on Friday, May 21 with an evening of healing beginning with a land acknowledgement and offering to Tongva people, followed by meditation led by Noel Alumit and West African Drumming performed by S.H.I.N.E Muwasi, a Women’s African drum circle led by Rene Fisher-Mims.

-Day two opened with the theme of protection featuring workshops on the internal martial art of Baguazhang, a theory and movement-based self-defense, led by Yunuen Rhi; Esgrima y Machete, an Afro-Columbian self-defense technique developed by enslaved Africans to free themselves from their captors, led by Sonny Batata; and Bystander Intervention Training presented by the DC Peace’s Eliane Lakam, Georgetown’s Peace Studies and Conflict Resolution graduate and housing advocate, and community trainer and conflict meditation expert Sal Corbin.
+Day two opened with the theme of protection featuring workshops on the internal martial art of Baguazhang, a theory and movement-based self-defense, led by Yunuen Rhi; Esgrima y Machete, an Afro-Columbian self-defense technique developed by enslaved Africans to free themselves from their captors, led by Sonny Batata; and Bystander Intervention Training presented by the DC Peace’s Eliane Lakam, Georgetown’s Peacebuilding Expert and Experienced Facilitator, and community trainer and conflict meditation expert Sal Corbin.

 The weekend concluded with exploring possibilities for renewal with a panel discussion “The Past, Present and Future of Mutual Aid” moderated by writer and full-time LA editor at Thrillist Danielle Dorsey featuring professor of multimedia arts, Afrofuturist, member of the L.A.
 Rebellion, founder of KAOS Network, director of Project Blowed, and community activist Ben Caldwell; professor of Anthropology and Asian American Studies at the University of California, Los Angeles and acclaimed author Kyeyoung Park; community activist and political organizer Godfrey Plata; nationally recognized expert on immigrants’ rights and human trafficking and Associate Dean for Equity and Inclusion at Loyola Marymount University Kathleen Kim; and expert doula and community activist for communities of color, especially Black womxn, Sarah Ferguson.